boralyl/threegodsbrewing/_posts/2021-07-07-kiwi-pils-v3-tasting.md

 This was my first time deviating from using the Mecca Grade Estate Pelton Pilsner malt.
 I had to switch due to unavailability of that malt and gave the Gateway (Under-Modified Wind Malt) a try.
 From Mecca Grade Estate's website:

 > “Wind-malt” is a long-forgotten style of Belgian malt that was allowed to air-dry in the lofts of barns.
 To our knowledge, it has never been produced commercially in North America.
 We’ve revived it with “Gateway,” a malt that is bursting with the aroma of fresh-cut hay while being nearly translucent in color.
 Gateway is perfectly-suited for decoctions, step mashing, and is the missing ingredient when brewing historic styles of beer.
 (Color: 1.2 SRM, PPG: 38)

-As the description eludes, the color is really light, nearly translucent.
+As the description suggests, the color is really light, nearly translucent.
 The flavor is not bad, but it overshines the hops a bit.
 Going forward I probably wouldn't use this malt again for a [New Zealand Pislner](/recipes/#new-zealand-pilsner), but would absolutely try it out on a German Pilsner.
 This beer will be gladly consumed, but as of writing this is my least favorite of my three batches I've produced.